 Other drivers at the fire echoed her sentiments.
 In fact, compared to the other bonfires surrounding us on the beach, this one was pretty dour, despite the pizza and beer.
 The anger and frustration was palpable and nobody was chit-chatting about their lives outside of Lyft.
 It was all shop talk, and the shop sounded in bad shape.

 Gone are the smiling, friendly, and competent Lyft drivers of last summer.
 As these drivers have seen their compensation go from a guaranteed minimum of $18 per hour to a fare rate of $1.10 per mile and $0.21 per minute (when they can even get a fare; one of their complaints is that there's an overabundance of cars on the road), those with better moneymaking options have moved on to other work while the holdouts and new, completely unvetted hires are left to fight over scraps.
-Many of these poor souls wind up making less than minimum wage at the end of a shift, which Lyft gets away with as it classify its drivers not as employees, but as “platform users.”
-Or is it “independent contractors?”
-Or “partners?”
-Those terms have been used in the past and the company can’t seem to nail down the language when communicating with its drivers, but one thing is certain: They are emphatically not employees.
+Many of these poor souls wind up making less than minimum wage at the end of a shift, which Lyft gets away with as it classifies its drivers not as employees, but as "platform users."
+Or is it "independent contractors"?
+Or "partners"?
+Those terms have been used in the past and the company can't seem to nail down the language when communicating with its drivers, but one thing is certain: They are emphatically not employees.

 Next, I spoke with Sarah, who's something of a celebrity in the SoCal Lyft scene.
-Sarah had raised the ire of the Facebook group moderators by coining the phrase “but did they tip?”
+Sarah had raised the ire of the Facebook group moderators by coining the phrase "but did they tip?"
 See, as Lyft's fares dropped, passengers started treating the company like the 99-cent store it was positioning itself as.
-This sometimes took the form of condescension and rudeness towards drivers, but mostly it just meant that the once-common tips stopped almost altogether.
-So when a bright-eyed and bushy-tailed driver shared a story in the lounge about a friendly passenger, Sarah’s catchphrase acted as a sobering pinprick to pop that balloon.
+This sometimes took the form of condescension and rudeness toward drivers, but mostly it just meant that the once-common tips stopped almost altogether.
+So when a bright-eyed and bushy-tailed driver shared a story in the lounge about a friendly passenger, Sarah's catchphrase acted as a sobering pinprick to pop that balloon.

 "But did they tip?"
 No, they didn't tip.
 Not anymore.
 Sarah eventually got kicked out of the lounge for posting a picture of homegrown tomatoes and asking if any other drivers would like them.